oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/cli/src/index.md

 The `utils` module likely contains utility functions that can be used throughout the project.
 These functions may include things like encoding and decoding data, or formatting output.

-The `deployment` module likely contains functions related to deploying and interacting with smart contracts on the Alephium blockchain.
+The `deployment` module likely contains functions related to deploying and interacting with smart contracts on the Oxygenium blockchain.

 The `codegen` module likely contains functions related to generating code for smart contracts.
 This may include generating Solidity code from higher-level languages, or generating TypeScript interfaces from Solidity contracts.

 By exporting these modules, other parts of the project can import them and use their functions and types.
-For example, a module that interacts with the Alephium blockchain may import the `deployment` module to deploy a new smart contract.
+For example, a module that interacts with the Oxygenium blockchain may import the `deployment` module to deploy a new smart contract.

 Overall, this file serves as a central location for exporting various modules from the oxygenium-web3 project, making them available for use throughout the project.
 ## Questions: